The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 }

-where ProtectedResource class may look like this:
+where the ProtectedResource class might look like this:

 @Path("/web-app")